<<<

 GitHub Setup

-Next we need to create the Github Action to build and deploy our files to S3.
-We need to create a workflow file in .github/workflows directory of our repository.
-This can be done by navigating to the Actions tab in GitHub or by commiting the file from your machine.
+Next we need to create the Github Actions workflows.
+We need workflow files in the .github/workflows directory of our repository.
+This can be done by navigating to the Actions tab in GitHub or by committing the files from your machine.

 name: Build and Publish to AWS